 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep the mixed solution in the refrigerator.
 Do not freeze.
 Throw away any unused liquid after 48 hours.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how PEG electrolyte solution works.
+- Some medicines can affect how PEG electrolyte solution works.
 Tell your doctor if you are using any of the following:

 - Do not take any medicine by mouth within 1 hour before you take PEG electrolyte solution.

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart disease (including heart failure, thickening of the heart), a recent heart attack, heart rhythm problems (including arrhythmia, prolonged QT), chest pain, electrolyte imbalance, stomach or bowel problems (including inflammatory bowel disease, ulcerative colitis), trouble swallowing, or a history of seizures.